 I hope you’ve all had a good week!

-With month-end just around the corner, we will be updating our Checklist Report for April with a new set of scores for us to analyse in our weekly videos.
+In conclusion, the main action so far this month has been seen in currencies.
+It will be interesting to monitor the action in the dollar given the extended move that we have seen in the past couple of weeks.
 To learn more about our methods, and join me for more analysis in real-time, check out our MDT course and Trading Club pages where you can preview everything that we cover.

 In the meantime, why not head over to our YouTube Channel for our latest FREE videos which I will be bringing to you each week in 2021!
 As there’s no charge for this content, it would be great if you could support the channel by leaving a comment and subscribing.

 Disclaimer: For educational purposes only.
 Even though we do our best to provide reliable data, you should not trade based on this information.